e-cite/f2b-sophosxg/README.md

 ### Structure of the repository
 The repository has the following major parts:
-- `f2b-sophosxg.py`: Python-Program calling the functions from the library
+- `f2b-sophosxg.py`: Main python program calling the functions from the library
 - `f2bsophosxg/`: Python library implementing each Fail2ban actions as described above
-  - `libf2b.py`: Implementing the Fail2ban actions
+  - `libf2b.py`: Defining a base class for generic Fail2ban actions
-  - `libsophosxg.py`: Building XML requests for the Sophos XG API and implementing the API calls and the error handling
+  - `libf2bsophosxg.py`: Derived class from the base class for Sophos XG specific Fail2ban actions
-  - `libutil.py`: Some small helper functions (checking for valid IP, load config, etc.)
+  - `libsophosxg.py`: A dedicated class implementing Sophos XG API calls and the error handling
 - `action.d/`: Fail2ban configuration template for
   `/etc/fail2ban/config/action.d/`

 ### Functionality of the program and the libraries
-The library `libf2b.py `implements each of the Fail2ban actions described above.
-Basically it calles functions from `libsohposxg.py`.
-It creates the XML requests for the desired Fail2ban actions and sends it to the Sophos XG API.
+The library `libf2b.py `implements an abstract base class with each of the generic Fail2ban actions described above.
+Basically this class can be used to derive a specific class for each API / firewall / etc. that should be available to Fail2ban.
+This is called `libf2bsophosxg.py` here for an implementation of the Sophos XG firewall API.
+The class uses `libsophosxg.py` to create the XML requests for the desired Fail2ban actions and sending them to the Sophos XG API.
 For example, API calls are done to:
 - add IP host
 - add IP host group